Definition of the invariant and the relationship with the compounds numbers. Generalisation of the Euler theorem: Introduction

 \section{Introduction}

-The invariant denoted as I will be a number between o and m that accomplishes the following condition: $I^2\equiv I {\pmod {m}}$.
-This apparently simple condition is deeply connected with compound numbers.
-The principal fact is that the prime and prime powers don’t have numbers with non-trivial invariants remainders, and for this reason, they can be discriminated.
+The invariant, denoted as I, is a number between 0 and m that accomplishes the following condition: $I^2\equiv I {\pmod {m}}$.
+This apparently simple property is deeply connected with compound numbers.
+The principal fact is that, the prime and prime powers don’t have non-trivial invariants remainders, and for this reason, they can be discriminated.
 Using this condition, the Euler theorem can be generalized.
-Applying the invariant properties to the Euler theorem allows the generalization of this in the following form: $a^{\varphi(m)} \equiv I(m) {\pmod {m}}$ independently if a is co-prime or not.
-In addition to this, in the conclusion, it is hypothesized that some changes in the Totien function explain the Carmichael numbers.
+Applying the invariant properties to the Euler's theorem allows his generalization in the following form: $a^{\varphi(m)} \equiv I(m) {\pmod {m}}$ independently if a is co-prime or not.